 Tom Murphy VII Since Pi Day is miraculously not during spring break this year, I checked CMU campus during my run and saw that they did chalk it!
 A modest 1155 digits, but in nice rainbow style.
 This tradition has been off and on for 12 years now; keep the dream alive!
-A few pics at http://piday.spacebar.org/.
-6 years ago · Comment
+A few pics at http://piday.spacebar.org/. almost 7 years ago · Comment

 Tom Murphy VII I LOVE the song of MRI machines!
 The only way it could be better would be if, because of the design, the machines had to blare "ALERT.
-THE MACHINE IS FAILING AND YOU WILL BE HARMED IF YOU DO NOT MOVE," like if that was the optimal pulse-width modulation or whatever, so the nurses always had to instruct you that you were going to hear this sound, and should ignore it.
-6 years ago · Comment
+THE MACHINE IS FAILING AND YOU WILL BE HARMED IF YOU DO NOT MOVE," like if that was the optimal pulse-width modulation or whatever, so the nurses always had to instruct you that you were going to hear this sound, and should ignore it. almost 7 years ago · Comment

 p r o s a i c

 Tom 7 album-a-day #27: Pro se? ick.

 Hello.
 Welcome to my 27th album-a-day, called Pro se? ick..
 Editor: Double period warranted because one of the periods is in the title and one ends the sentence, duh.